Hong Kong Federation of Youth Groups: Youth S.P.O.Ts

+M21 multimedia services

 By using the Internet, social and new media, the HKFYG connects with young people on their terms and through their chosen mode of communication.
 M21.hk (traditional Chinese: M21媒體空間) is a multimedia centre with the slogan, “It’s all about YOUth” and consists of the Media Lab, the Media Academy and Media Broadcast.
 The M21 Youth Production Team gives young people a wide platform for imagination and innovation, and offers them hands-on operational experience in production, which is then screened through the M21 Internet Radio and TV, a broadcast network linked up with campus TV and community channels for the public.